Chart Color Schemes

 Avalon Beach is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 104 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 652 people.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to these projections, Avalon Beach's population is expected to decline by 64 persons by 2041.
+However, growth across specific age cohorts is anticipated, with the 85 and over age group projected to grow by 648 people during this period.

 Frequently Asked Questions - Population